If your Dyson vacuum keeps cutting in and out, it might not be broken at all.

 Push the first filter back into the top of the machine.
 Screw the second filter clockwise onto the back of your Dyson machine.

-If you need more assistance, step-by-step instructions with images can be found on the Dyson website.
+If you need more assistance, step-by-step instructions with images are available on the Dyson website.

 How often should you replace your Dyson filter?